lebr0nli/GEP/README.md

 [![asciicast](https://asciinema.org/a/TJiEkHv3cqieR0XizG41uOg93.svg)](https://asciinema.org/a/TJiEkHv3cqieR0XizG41uOg93)

-`GEP` (GDB Enhanced Prompt) is a GDB plug-in which make your GDB console's prompt more convinent and flexibility.
+`GEP` (GDB Enhanced Prompt) is a GDB plug-in which make your GDB console's prompt more convenient and flexibility.

 ## Why I need this plug-in?

 GDB's original prompt is using hardcoded built-in GNU readline library, we can't add our custom function and key binding easily.
 The old way to implement them is by patching the GDB's C source code and compiling it again.

 Now, you can write your function in Python and use arbitrary key binding easily with GEP!